belen-albeza/kata-rpg-combat-ts/README.md

 Step-by-step implementation of the RPG Combat kata in TypeScript, following an Object-Oriented approach and applying SOLID principles.

-See [KATA.md](./KATA.md) for the kata instructions, if you want to implement as well.
+See [KATA.md](./KATA.md) for the kata instructions.
+There's also a [step-by-step commentary](https://ladybenko.net/notes/rpg-combat-kata-typescript/) in my website.

 ## Requirements